guillermobet/LabLenguajes/README.md

 Extract Theorems.hs from TestCasesProy1
-Extract TheoremsX_Y.hs from TestCasesProy1 where X_Y is the number of the theorem to be demonstrated
+Extract TheoremX_Y.hs from TestCasesProy1 where X_Y is the number of the theorem to be demonstrated

 $ ghci
 ...